Wall-Brew-Co/rebroadcast/README.md

 #### clj-kondo Configuration

 [clj-kondo](https://github.com/clj-kondo/clj-kondo) is used as the primary linting too for clojure(script) code at Wall Brew.
-Aside from a few special rules and hooks, most applications and all libraries, are generally able to leverage the same [linter configuration](./sources/clojure/config.edn).
+Aside from a few special rules and hooks, most applications and all libraries, are generally able to leverage the same [linter configuration](./sources/clojure/cljkondo/config.edn).
 The configuration is designed to cleanly integrate with code quality tools, and to push developers towards consistent coding standards.

+#### Sealog Configuration

+[Sealog](https://github.com/Wall-Brew-Co/lein-sealog) is the default changelog management tool used at Wall Brew.
+All applications and libraries are able to leverage the same [changelog configuration](./sources/clojure/sealog/config.edn).
+The configuration is designed to enforce consistent Changelog and versioning standards.

 ### Community Documentation